Simulating Chern insulators on a superconducting quantum processor

-In addition, a topological charge pump, entailing the charge transport in a 1D time-varying potential driven in adiabatic cycles \cite{Thouless1983}, provides an alternative way to explore the 2D integer QHE.
+In addition, a topological charge pump, entailing the charge transport in a 1D time-varying potential driven in adiabatic cycles \cite{Thouless1983,Kraus2012}, provides an alternative way to explore the 2D integer QHE.
 The charge transported in a pumping cycle is determined by the Chern number \cite{Niu1984}, which is defined over a 2D Brillouin zone with one spatial and one temporal dimensions.
 We experimentally simulate the charge pump by adiabatically varying $\phi$ in a $2\pi$ period starting from $\phi_0=\frac{5\pi}{3}$ with $\Delta/2\pi =36$~MHz.
-Figures~\ref{fig:3}c1 and \ref{fig:3}c3 plot the evolutions of distributions $P_j(t)$ of an excitation initialized at the central qubit $Q_8$ for the forward and backward pumping schemes, respectively.
+Figure~\ref{fig:3}\textbf{c1}, \textbf{c3} plot the evolutions of distributions $P_j(t)$ of an excitation initialised at the central qubit Q$_8$ for the forward and backward pumping schemes, respectively.
 In one pumping cycle, the excitation propagates through an integer number of unit cells, in this case three qubits, which is determined by the Chern number.

 Following Laughlin's argument \cite{Laughlin1981,Fabre2022}, the role of the threading magnetic flux is played by the adiabatic variation of $\phi$, leading to the excitation's transport.
-The displacements of the center of mass (CoM) $\delta_x$ are shown in Fig.~\ref{fig:3}d, of which the slight deviations from the Chern numbers $\pm1$ may result from the boundary reflection on the finite-size 1D qubit chain, fast pumps \cite{Fedorova2020}, and the small fraction of excitations for the higher bands.
-In comparison, there exists no excitation transport when $\phi$ is not pumped (Figs.~\ref{fig:3}c2 and \ref{fig:3}d).
+The displacements of the centre of mass (CoM) $\delta_x$ are shown in Fig.~\ref{fig:3}\textbf{d}, of which the slight deviations from the Chern numbers $\pm1$ may result from the boundary reflection on the finite-size 1D qubit chain and the small fraction of excitations for the higher bands. {A brief discussion of fast pumping \cite{Fedorova2020} is given in the Supplementary Note 3.} In comparison, there exists no excitation transport when $\phi$ is not pumped (Fig.~\ref{fig:3}\textbf{c2},~\textbf{d}).

-Next, using all thirty qubits, we simulate two different bilayer topological systems.
-The Hamiltonian of the 30-qubit-ladder quantum processor is given in Eq.~(\ref{eq1}), where the on-site potentials on the qubits in two legs ($s\in\{\uparrow,\downarrow\}$) are modulated as
+\textbf{ {}Simulating bilayer Chern insulators}{ } Next, using all thirty qubits, we simulate two different bilayer Chern insulators.
+The Hamiltonian of the 30-qubit-ladder quantum processor is given in equation~(\ref{eq1}), where the on-site potentials on the qubits in two legs ($s\in\{\uparrow,\downarrow\}$) are modulated as